openziti/ziti-doc/docusaurus/docs/guides/Digital_Ocean/Router.md

 - --disableHealthChecks
 - --disableMetrics

-If you choose to explore these two functionality, you can remove the options (from command line) when creating router.
+If you choose to explore these two functionalities, you can remove the options (from command line) when creating router.

 #### 2.3.3.1 Create the Router with link listener
 ```